List of Spain women Twenty20 International cricketers

 This is a list of Spain women Twenty20 International cricketers.
-A Women's Twenty20 International (WT20I) is an international cricket match between two representative teams.
+A Women's Twenty20 International (WT20I) is an international cricket match between two representative women's teams.
 A T20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
 Spain women played their first WT20I on 5 May 2022 against Austria during the 2022 France Women's T20I Quadrangular Series.

 The list is arranged in the order in which each player won her first Twenty20 cap.
 Where more than one player won her first Twenty20 cap in the same match, those players are listed alphabetically by surname.

 Key

 Players

-Statistics are correct as of 14 November 2022.
+Statistics are correct as of 29 May 2025.